New York Mets vs St. Louis Cardinals: Odds, Spread, And Total

 Mets vs Cardinals Betting Trends

-- The total has gone UNDER in five of the NY Mets' last six games.
+- The total has gone UNDER in six of the NY Mets' last seven games.

-- NY Mets are 3-9 SU in their last 12 games on the road.
+- NY Mets are 10-2 SU in their last 12 games against St. Louis.

-- The total has gone OVER in five of St. Louis' last six games.
+- The total has gone OVER in five of St. Louis' last seven games.

-- The total has gone OVER in five of St. Louis' last six games against the NY Mets.
+- The total has gone OVER in four of St. Louis' last five games against the NY Mets.

 Mets vs Cardinals Injury Reports